 This course will examine the role of the Supreme Court in the American system of government, focusing on particular cases and legal principles in depth.
 Students will read Constitutional Law cases and other materials and will prepare oral presentations and written materials analyzing cases and legal principles.
-Prerequisite: HIST 101 or HIST 102.
+Prerequisite: ENGL 101 and 9 credits in ENGL, HIST, or HUMN 100-299.
+[Spring]